Benko11/arch-bootstrap/README.md

 unlock_time = 3600
 ```

-I am going to disable the annoying PC speakers:
+I am going to disable the annoying PC speakers (this time on the installed system):

 ```
 # rmmod pcspkr